 A few spots to choose from

-It is not just pretty skies, although that is certainly part of the magic, this time of day captures the mood and feeling of the entire place.
+It is not just pretty skies, although that is certainly part of the magic.
+This time of day captures the mood and feeling of the entire place.
 It’s the golden light on the mountains, the calm that blankets the Mekong, the gathering of friends, the temple bells and drums heralding evening prayers.
-For locals and tourists alike, it’s a collective sigh, a pause in time.
+For locals and tourists alike, it’s a collective pause and sigh.
 To understand what we mean, head to these places for sunset.

 Atop the hill

 Mount Phou Si is the epicentre of Luang Prabang, gracefully rising in the middle and heralding like a beacon.
 It’s no wonder that That Chomsi at the peak is a popular spot for sunset.
 The reward for climbing 328 steps is a stunning view of the river and cheerful rooftops below, the entire town surrounded by mountains.
 Sunset on Mount Phou Si is considered a must-do in Luang Prabang—that means it is crowded and noisy with tourists vying for that perfect photo.

 There are two main staircases to the summit, one on the main street across from the gates of the Royal Palace Museum and the other at the back on the Nam Khan River road.
 We prefer the little known, rarely used entrance from the temple behind the main street—take the alley running beside Opera Bar.

 Admission is 20,000 kip.
 The stupa at the top is a religious site, please don’t climb it.
 While it may be tempting to bring some beers, alcohol as well as smoking, skimpy clothing and public displays of affection are inappropriate.
 Save the libations for the Mekong.

 To the river